Comprehension engine for long-form video

 Sort by what matters

-Order by centrality, provocativeness, chronological position, or natural argument flow.
+Order by centrality, provocativeness, or argument flow.

 Who it's for